Jarnomer/libft/README.md

 cc main.c libft.a -o my_program_name
 ```

-Usually library functions reside in their `separate` folder.
+Usually library functions reside in their own `separate` folder.
+Here is an example how to implement `libft` into your 42 projects.

 ```bash
 $(NAME): $(OBJECTS)